 - Representing the association as needed in legal matters

-This is the position on the Board that is filled by the person chosen to be the next president for the first year of a four-year commitment.
+This position is filled by the person chosen to be the next president in the beginning year of a four-year commitment.
 The president-elect presides over meetings in the absence of the president, whether short- or long-term, and may attend meetings of member boards or of other professional organizations in addition to or in the absence of the president.
-The president-elect also may serve as a member of the following committees:
+The president-elect will also be required to serve on the Finance Committee.
+The president-elect also may serve as a liaison to an additional committee and be assigned to the executive committee that evaluates the chief executive officer.

 The president-elect may move to the presidency a year in advance, in the event the president is unable to serve.